2020PB/police-brutality/Ohio.md

 * https://twitter.com/TimWCBD/status/1266787064735043591
 * https://twitter.com/KRobPhoto/status/1266796191469252610

-### Police push a pepper spray reporters from The Lantern newspaper | June 1st
+### Police push and pepper spray reporters from The Lantern newspaper | June 1st

 Location: Starbucks at the intersection of Lane Avenue and North High Street